What has happened since last time?

 We've been using the "we" pronoun for a while here, but we'll make an exception today.
 Sometimes, things are personal, and there is no shame in that.

-If you've been following the project for a while, you probably know that I, Eliot, usually write and publish these blog entries.
+If you've been following the project for a while, you probably know that I, Agate, usually write and publish these blog entries.
 But why?

-I was so afraid to loose my rythm, motivation and routine that I basically kept my previous job's schedule and replaced everything with Funkwhale-related tasks!
+I was so afraid to loose my rhythm, motivation and routine that I basically kept my previous job's schedule and replaced everything with Funkwhale-related tasks!

 Another scary thing was the amount of work to do.
-In particular, I commited to work toward the following goals:
+In particular, I committed to work toward the following goals:

 - make the project more accessible to users and contributors

-- simplify the installation / maintainance / upgrade processes
+- simplify the installation / maintenance / upgrade processes

 - enable financial and non-financial support to content creators that publish their work on Funkwhale